Paula Andrea Betancur: Career

 After her reign, she devoted herself to the catwalk as a model of big brands like Gianni Versace.
 It was cover of the Italian magazine Gioia.
 She participated in the 20-04 Challenge, which was the winner and the 2015, returns to participate again in the reality Challenge 2015, this time in the country of India.
-She debuted as an actress in the comedy Two Much, whose protagonist was Antonio Banderas and Melanie Griffith, Spanish director Fernando Trubas.
+She debuted as an actress in the comedy Two Much by Spanish director Fernando Trueba, whose protagonists were Antonio Banderas and Melanie Griffith.
 She became part of modeling Colombian companies as Klass Models and signed with L'Agence in the United States.

 Paula Andrea ventured into the life of an entrepreneur by setting up a restaurant for salads and fast foods, but realized that this was not her thing and launched herself with her line of bathing gowns.
 In addition, it has a line of beauty composed by moisturizing oils and moisturizing for the skin (Paula Andrea Secrets).